obi-ontology/obi-ontology.org/docs/data-properties.md

 #### Scalar datum

 - `has xsd:float value` data property for storing floating point decimal values.
-Has xsd:float range.
 - `has xsd:decimal value` data property for storing decimal values.
-Has xsd:decimal range.
   - `has xsd:integer value` data property for storing counts and other integers, e.g. a pH measurement.
-Has xsd:integer range.

 - `has xsd:dateTime value` or `has xsd:dateTimeStamp value` (includes time zone)for a datum containing a xsd:dateTime formatted date or time.
 Has xsd:dateTime or xsd:dateTimeStamp range, respectively.
 Examples of use are in the [`Time stamped data`](/docs/time-stamped-data/) section